tomkep/jwasm/Readme.txt

      To create the JWasm binaries JWASMnnS is needed.
 The assembler is written in C. The following Makefiles are supplied:

     name        tool chain used               creates binary for
     ---------------------------------------------------------------
-    Makefile    OW v1.7a[/v1.8*]                Win32, DOS (32-bit)
+    Makefile    OW v1.7a/v1.8                 Win32, DOS (32-bit)
     OWDOS16.MAK OW v1.7a/v1.8                 DOS (16-bit)
     OWOS2.MAK   OW v1.7a/v1.8                 OS/2 (32-bit)
     OWLinux.MAK OW v1.7a/v1.8                 Linux
-    MSVC.MAK    VC++ TK 2003 or VC++ 2005 EE    Win32 [, DOS (32-bit)]
+    MSVC.MAK    VC++ TK 2003/VC++ 2005 EE     Win32 [, DOS (32-bit)]
+    PellesC.MAK Pelles C v5                   Win32 [, DOS (32-bit)]
+    BCC.MAK     Borland C++ Cmdline Tools     Win32
-    GccWin.MAK  GCC + MinGW/Cygwin              Win32
+    GccWin.MAK  GCC, MinGW/Cygwin             Win32
+    GccDos.MAK  GCC, DGPJJ                    DOS (32-bit)
-    GccUnix.MAK GCC + FreeBSD/Linux             FreeBSD [, Linux]
+    GccUnix.MAK GCC, FreeBSD/Linux            FreeBSD [, Linux]

-     Makefile, OWDOS16.MAK, OWOS2.MAK and OWLinux.MAK are supposed to be run with Open Watcom's WMake!
-Please read the comments in these files before trying to run WMake!
+    TCC.MAK     Tiny C                        Win32

+     The makefiles which use the OW tool chain are supposed to be run with Open Watcom's WMake, MSVC.MAK should be run with MS NMAKE, PellesC.MAK expects POMAKE and for Gcc*.MAK GNU make is to be used.

+    More detailed information may be found in the makefiles themselves!

-     The default settings in Makefile will create both the Win32 and 32bit-DOS (JWASMD) binaries of JWasm.
+     The default settings in Makefile will create both the Win32 and 32bit-DOS (JWASMD.EXE) binaries of JWasm.

-    *WARNING: if OW v1.8 is used then the build of the 32bit-DOS binary will cause linker warnings and the resulting binary won't run!

     10. Contributors